chinamike65/hugo-tuolesi/content/book2/book2en.md

 Once you have visualized that your guru and Vajrasattva are indistinguishable from each other, and then recite the one-hundred-syllable mantra, even the karma of slandering your guru can be eliminated, and nothing else needs to be said.

-The precepts of the supreme tantric vehicle have fourteen fundamental precepts, breaking one precept will lead to hell, let alone breaking all fourteen fundamental precepts.
+The precepts of the supreme tantric vehicle have fourteen fundamental vows, breaking one vow will lead to hell, let alone breaking all fourteen fundamental vows.

 If the eight branches of Tantra are broken, they will all go to hell.

 So what to do?
-Reciting Vajrasattva can eliminate all the karma of broken precepts.
+Reciting Vajrasattva can eliminate all the karma of broken vows.

-We must understand that even if one of the fourteen root precepts is purified, the blessings will be enormous.
+We must understand that even if one of the fourteen root vows is purified, the blessings will be enormous.

 One of the eighteen fundamental precepts of the bodhisattva precepts is purified and the reward is great.